gitshowcase/gitshowcase/README.md

 ## Contribute

+All contributions must be written in *English*, so everyone can communicate :)

 Feel free to [Open an issue](https://github.com/pedsmoreira/gitshowcase/issues/new) or submit PRs.
-PRs must be opened on the `development` branch.
+If you choose to open a PR, please do so on the `development` branch.

 GitShowcase follows the [Contributor Covenant](http://contributor-covenant.org/version/1/4) Code of Conduct.